 As well as promoting cycling and walking, the strategy aims to use the planning system to provide easier access to healthy food.
 Planning will discourage unhealthy fast food outlets and encourage more nutritious choices.
 I’d thoroughly welcome this.
 We might eat out more or use takeaways if there were more options.
 But there are next to no takeaway vendors that specialize in healthy meals.

 So what can we do?

 How can we improve the health of the people in Northampton and reduce the incidence of overweight or obesity?
 Here are a few ideas.

-Measure and publicise
+Measure and publicize

-We should continue to measure ill-health, overweight and obesity, just as this report has done.
+We should continue to measure ill-health, overweight, and obesity, just as this report has done.
 It’s an excellent account of a local aspect of a national problem.

 The report summarises the health issues associated with obesity, but we’d like to see more on this.
 Mobility and joint problems, and the impact on mental health, for example, are not listed.
 If we can make more people aware of the health risks of obesity from an early age, it should incentivise people to adopt healthier lifestyles.